 Alpha-beta is a way to prune a graph that is traversed by Minimax.
-It is possible that some branches cannot alter the final score of the parent node, those branches can be discarded.
-We explain "Alpha-beta", one way to prune a Minimax tree.
+It is possible that some branches cannot alter the final score of the parent node, and thus can be discarded.

 In the example below, there are 7 nodes numbered from a to g.
 The four leaves d, e, f and g have received a score thanks to an evaluation function.
 We are applying Minimax to compute the score of node a.
 Alpha-beta tells us the score of node g cannot impact the score of node a so we can safely discard that branch.